digitalreplica/technology/note/ai.md

 - AI is like the first computers, extremely limited on processing power and memory.
 So we have to work around these limitations in similar ways, while we wait for technology to catch up.
 	- In AI terms, the limitation is context size.
 AI is finally reaching context lengths where incredible knowledge processing can be done, but it's also incredibly expensive.
 So we need to find a balance between providing enough context to process knowledge effectively, and minimizing costs.
 	- [[Retrieval Augmented Generation (RAG)]] is a similar technique to memory swapping, with a larger memory pool holding all knowledge, then RAG pulling just the knowledge needed to fill an appropriate level of context.
+- Common LLM parameters
+	- top-k = number of possible choices for the next word. usually 250 or more in current models
+	- top-p = next word choice based on probability.
+All probabilities add up to 1, top-p is the cumulative limit, so 0.50 limit starts adding the probabilities of the highest ranked until the limit is reached (and not just probabilities less that 0.50)
+	- temperature skews probabilities, closer to 0 less creative, closer to 1 more creative
 ## Quantization
 Quantization reduces the compute and ram needs for large models.
 Model weights are typically 32-bit or 64-bit floating point numbers, requiring enormous amounts of ram.
 Quantization reduces the weights to smaller integers, with 4-bits and 8-bits as a sweet spot to balance accuracy with resource constraints on more limited devices.
 A large quantized model still performs better than a smaller model of the same size.